bilyanakarcheva/bilyanakarcheva/README.md

 - 👋 Hi, I’m @bilyanakarcheva
-- 👀 I’m interested in developing my programming skills and mindset.
+- 👀 I’m interested in developing my programming skills.
-- 🌱 I’m currently learning C# and JS and a bit of HTML and CSS.
+- 🌱 I have previously finished the C# path in Softuni and I'm currently delving into the Alpha JS program in Telerik Academy.
 - 💞️ I’m looking for my first hands-on experience in the Programming world.
 - 📫 How to reach me karcheva.bilyana@gmail.com.